Zylann/godot_voxel/CODE_GUIDELINES.md

 - Don't use `auto` unless the type is impossible to express or a horrible template (like STL ones).
 IDEs aren't granted (Github reviews and diffs)
 - STL is ok if it measurably performs better than Godot alternatives.
 - Initialize variables next to declaration
+- Avoid using macros to define logic or constants.
+Prefer `static const`, `constexpr` and `inline` functions.
+- Prefer adding `const` to variables that won't change after being initialized

 Error handling
 ---------------